uyuni-project/uyuni-rfc/accepted/0000-caasp-nodes.md

 - `test.ping`

+Why only `test.ping`?
+Whitelisting `state.apply` for getting the package list needed for checking the patch level also allows the forbidden actions described above that make use of `state.apply`.

 This means that a CaaS Platform node will not be able to:

 - Check and display the patch level of the CaaS Platform node